wavemotion-dave/StellaDS/README.md

 As long as there is no commercial use (i.e. no profit is made), copying and distribution of this emulator, its source code and associated readme files, with or without modification, are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave (Phoenix-Edition), Alekmaul (original port) and the Stella Team are thanked profusely.

-Most of this code is based on the Stella project - please see their github page for details on the original codebase: https://github.com/stella-emu/stella
+Most of this code is based on the Stella project - please see their github page for details on the original (and vastly improved) codebase: https://github.com/stella-emu/stella

 The StellaDS emulator is offered as-is, without any warranty.

 Where does this fit in with the mainline Stella? :
 -----------------------
 In general, it doesn't.
 StellaDS is based on an amalgamation of different Stella releases.
-Modern Stella is a work of art - and is generally cycle accurate and robust in so many areas that closely mimic the real hardware.
+Modern Stella is a work of art - and is generally cycle accurate and robust in so many areas that closely mimic the real hardware honed over decades of hard work.
 That level of accuracy will not run fast enough on the venerable DS handheld.
 So StellaDS baseline is probably closest to mainline
-Stella 3.7.5 with an even older TIA Core from Stella 2.8.4 and some fixes and enhancements taken liberally from Stella 4, 5 and 6 (up to 6.7 as of the time of this writing).
+Stella 2.8.4 with some healthy fixes and enhancements taken liberally from Stella 3, 4, 5 and 6 to ensure as many games as possible will run correctly.
+The biggest difference here is that StellaDS is not cycle accurate and doesn't have the vastly improved TIA core of the later mainline Stella builds.
 In addition, some optimizations had to be performed that will place this emulator a solid grade below the mainline Stella in terms of accuracy.
-The goal is to get as close to accurate as possible while providing enough speed to make the games playable on the little handheld.
+The goal is to get reasonably close to accurate as possible while providing enough speed to make the games playable on the little handheld.
 Do not expect perfection - you have been warned!
 Any bugs, error and omissions found in StellaDS are completely and totally on me - be happy you didn't pay anything for it!

 Known Issues :
 -----------------------